1300 364 858

 • Hardness

-For Bore/Spear and Dam/Creek water, we can conduct a 49-point laboratory test to provide analysis of metals and other elements present in the water.
+For Bore/Spear and Dam/Creek water, we can conduct a 49-point laboratory test to analyse metals and other elements present in the water.
 Lab tests are available for a fee.

-Bacteria, imbalances in water and many of the nasty elements that can be harmful to your health, cannot be seen by the naked eye when you visually evaluate your water supply.
+Bacteria, imbalances in water and many of the nasty elements that can harm your health, cannot be seen by the naked eye when you visually evaluate your water supply.

-We recommend that you test and check your water supply and supply system on a regular basis.
+We recommend that you test and check your water supply and supply system regularly.
 Don’t just look for dirty or smelly water to be your reason for testing water.
 At that point, it is already too late.

 Yes.
 We can conduct a test on any water source.